EricZinda/Perplexity/backlog.md

 - "you" can mean either "the waiter" or "the restaurant"
   - Do you have a pencil?
   - Do you have steak?
+- "What do you have?"
+    - In the context of the entrance, this *could* mean "do you have a table for us?" or "Do you have a menu?"
+    - at the table it means the menu
 - Make "how much are your dishes" work
 - Get rid of old code
 - Verbs should declare what tenses they deal with, if none, they should default to present only